Age and health concerns about Joe Biden: 2021–2022

 Biden tested positive for COVID-19 in July 2022, experiencing mild symptoms.

 On July 28, 2022, U.S. Representative Dean Phillips became the first incumbent Democratic member of the U.S. Congress to say that Biden should not run for re-election.
 Phillips called for "generational change," citing Biden's age.

-In August 2022, U.S. Representative Angie Craig would not say if she would support Biden if he ran for a second term in 2024 and urged a "new generation" of Democratic leadership.

 While speaking at a September 28, 2022 event, Biden asked whether Representative Jackie Walorski was in attendance.
 Walorski had died in a car accident the previous month.
-The incident raised questions about Biden's mental fitness.
+The incident raised questions about Biden's mental sharpness.

 At an October 2022 rally, Biden mistakenly asserted that he had campaigned in 54 U.S. states (there are only 50) in support of the Affordable Care Act.
 The gaffe went viral and raised questions about Biden's mental acuity.

 On October 10, 2022, U.S. Representative Tim Ryan stated at a televised Ohio Senate debate with JD Vance that he did not believe Biden should run for re-election in 2024 and would like to see a generational change.